Aroha Bridge

 Aroha Bridge is a New Zealand adult animated comedy by Jessica Hansell.
 The series focuses on the biracial twins Kōwhai and Monty Hook as they navigate the fictional community of Aroha Bridge and their pursuit in finding stardom.
 Aroha Bridge began as a webcomic entitled Hook Ups, which was first published in Volume magazine in 2011.
 It was later renamed and made into a series of 3 minute online shorts that first aired on The New Zealand Herald website.
 Aroha Bridge was later greenlit as a full series with funding from NZ On Air and aired on Māori Television.
 The animated series first aired on 23 May 2013, and stars Jessica Hansell, Rizván Tu’Itahi, Madeleine Sami, Frankie Stevens, and Scotty Cotter.

 Synopsis

 Aroha Bridge focuses on the fictional community of Aroha Bridge and the multicultural community within it, with a focus on "authentic, urban Māori characters".
-The series focuses on the biracial twins Kōwhai and Monty Hook as they try to navigate the complex relations of their whānau and hometown all while the two try and achieve stardom.
+The series focuses on the biracial twins Kōwhai and Monty Hook as they try to navigate the complex relations of their whānau and hometown all while the two try to achieve stardom.